 - When the EHC plan is being reviewed or re-assessed

 Young people that have an EHC plan and have completed Year 11 have the right to request a personal budget in their own right.

 Read more in the SEND Personal Budgets page.

 As you go through the EHC process, it is important you know what to expect and when.

-Read more in our Parent Guide What to Expect and When.
+Read more in our Guide to What to Expect and When.

 Your EHC Coordinator will send you a draft EHC Plan by the end of week 16.
 It will include copies of all the reports that contributed towards the assessment.
 The draft plan will not include the name of the school or setting that your chid will attend.
 At this point, you can request a specific school or setting.
 This could be a maintained mainstream school or special school.
 We will consult the school on your behalf.
 You will be asked to approve the proposed EHC Plan and indicate your choice of school or setting within 15 days.
 The final EHC Plan will be issued within 20 weeks of the original request being received.
 If you have not been able to reach an agreement, we will finalise the EHC Plan to open your right of appeal to the SEND Tribunal.
 Details of the independent disagreement resolution service and mediation will be sent to your with the final EHC Plan.

-Read more in Parent Guide What is an EHC Plan?
+Read more in Guide to What is an EHC Plan?

 These referral forms are for families to request an EHC needs assessment: